pulsanoracle/macos_gas_tracker/README.md

 ### No prices showing
 - Check your internet connection
 - Verify API services are accessible
-- Look for error messages in the menu bar
+- Look for error messages in the menu bar (Ξ or ₿ with error text)

+### App shows in dock
+- Use the `gas.spec` file approach instead of direct PyInstaller command
+- The spec file creates a proper app bundle with `LSUIElement: True`
+- This ensures true menu bar-only behavior

 ### Auto-start not working
 - Only works with the packaged .app version